avalentino/bpack/docs/features.rst

 * only fixed size binary records are supported by design, the size of the record shall be known at the moment of the record descriptor definition.
-  It is should be easy for the user to leverage tools provided by the *bpack* Python package to support more complex decoding scenarios.
+  It should be easy for the user to leverage tools provided by the *bpack* Python package to support more complex decoding scenarios.
 * currently it is assumed that all fields in a binary record share the same bit/byte order.
 The management of different byte order in the same binary record is, in principle, possible but not planned at the moment.
-* record nesting is only possible for records having the same base-units, bits or bytes, and compatible decoders.
+* record nesting is only possible for records having the same base-units, bits or bytes, and compatible decoder types eventually.

 Possible additional features still not implemented
 --------------------------------------------------

 * numpy based backend
+* possibility to specify data types using string specifiers with the native backend syntax (struct, bitstruct, numpy, ...)
+* data encoding (packing)
 * user defined converters
-* possibility to specify data types using string specifiers with the native backend syntax (struct, bitstruct, numpy, ...)
-* support for data encoding (packing)

 Miscellanea *To Do* list